h33tlit/Jbin-website-secret-scraper/README.md

 <br/>
 <br/>

+<a href="https://jubaeralnazi.com/how-to-make-your-flask-app-asynchronous-with-gunicorn">Using gunicorn you can make the whole application asynchronous!
+[Must Read]</a>

 *If you are fine with the old version you can always download it from the release section*

 *Please do create <a href='https://github.com/h33tlit/Jbin-website-scraper/issues'>issues</a> if you face any error while using the application*